iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.9.00.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 5 reviews"/>
 </p>

+> If your looking for an alternative to urgent care or the ER for something that isn't life threatening look no further.
+Their Drs are nice, knowledgeable, available 24/7 and willing to help you with pretty much anything, sans controlled substances.
+So if your looking for a dr to see st home for a cold, infection, something you'd see urgent care for, give amwell a shot!
+I use them all the time.<br> :date: __2021-03-27 06:18:00__

+> Dr was awesome!!!
+I really recommend the app<br> :date: __2021-03-23 22:36:15__

 > Easy to use and the doctors are very thorough and helpful.
 I've used this app to get doctors notes for work instead of going there just to get a paper.
 Also I Just gave the doctor my symptoms to get antibiotics and an inhaler.
 Its convenient especially when you have an idea of what's wrong with you they can easily prescribe what you need.
 I have no insurance so it's cheaper than urgent care but they do accept insurance.<br> :date: __2021-03-09 14:18:11__

 > I can actually get medical help on a Sunday!<br> :date: __2021-03-07 21:27:58__